 One regiment was left in Providence to guard the baggage and munitions stored in the Old Market House and to support the surgeons and attendants at the hospital in University Hall.
 University Hall now houses the office of the president of Brown University.

-The first day’s march of 15 miles passed through Stewart Street to High Street, then west to Hoyle Tavern.
 The trail passes the Joy Homestead in Cranston, where on June 18, 1781 Job Joy and his family watched Rochambeau lead his army down the road.

 The route between Providence and Coventry generally followed Broadway in Providence to Olneyville, then Rte.
 14 to the Scituate Reservoir.
 The reservoir submerged the original road but picks up as Old Plainfield Pike in Scituate.
 West of Rte.
 102 in Foster, the march follows Rte.
 14 into Coventry.
-There they camped outside of Waterman's Tavern, now on the National Register of Historic Places at 283 Maple Valley Ave.
+There the army camped outside of Waterman's Tavern, now on the National Register of Historic Places at 283 Maple Valley Ave.